 from very ancient times.

 Numerous spelling variations of the surname Shanahan exist.
 A partial explanation for these variants is that ancient scribes and church officials recorded names as they were pronounced, often resulting in a single person being recorded under several different spellings.
 Different spellings that were found include Shanahan, O'Shanahan, Shahan, Shannon, Gilshenan and many more.

-Shanahan Settlers in the United States in the 18th Century
+Shanahan Settlers in United States in the 18th Century

 - John Shanahan, who landed in Boston, Massachusetts in 1765

-Shanahan Settlers in the United States in the 19th Century
+Shanahan Settlers in United States in the 19th Century

 - Thomas Shanahan, aged 26, landed in Missouri in 1840